DrCuis/Tutorials/100-Quick-Tour/README.md

 ![Send Morph to back](UITour/Cuis18.png)

-In this case, I get the Morph Menu of the browser and "send it to the back" so that I can again see the BoxedMorph.
+In this case, I get the Morph Menu of the browser and "send it to the back" so that I can again see the ColoredBoxMorph.

 ![Color method](UITour/Cuis19.png)
-Looking again at the BoxedMorph's code, I see how the `color:` method is implemented.
+Looking again at the ColoredBoxMorph's code, I see how the `color:` method is implemented.

 ![Breaking into the Debugger](UITour/Cuis20.png)